greenmug-md/NewsPressPlay/README.md

 Partner ID and Api Key from Edge Net provided for App in Constants class.
 You can use the same to run the app.

-Open android Studio, Build and Run on Android Device , Android Device should be Wifi or Network Enabled.
+Open android Studio, and pick the Project Existing Project 'NewsPressPlay'

+Build and Run on Android Device , Android Device should be Wifi or Network Enabled.

 App tested on Google Pixel Devices.